fshowalter/movielog-archive/reviews/three-on-a-match-1932.md

 It’s a lot of plot for 63 minutes.
 This is a good thing.
 Things move so fast we’re not given much time to consider the insanity.
 And make no mistake, this movie is nuts.
 Vivian’s fall from society lady to street-corner junkie plays like a caricature.
 Mary wastes her school years getting into trouble and ends up a society darling.
 Vivian spends her life doing what’s expected of her and sees her world collapse the first time she steps out of line.
 And Ruth, poor Ruth.
 She works, head down, as hard as she can, only to end up working for Mary.
 How’s that for a mixed message?

 But _Three on a Match_ works despite all the crazy.
 Or is it because of it?
 I’m not sure.
-With a cast as good as this, one is hard-pressed to care.
+With a cast this good, one is hard-pressed to care.